alex1-11/cs50-final-project-2022/readme.md

     tags picker
     project picker
 Tasks view and different filtered views
-Task view and edit modules
+    !
+Use AJAX! and jquery(?) for updating div with GET requests Task view and edit modules
 Projects view
 Project view and edit modules